 Canon could perhaps add a custom function that would enable readings just from the selected autofocus point, which would work as spot metering linked to the autofocus point.
 Not sure if I’m correct here but this is what it seems like to me.

 I’ve also been having some discussions below and I want to thank everyone for their contribution in the comments.
-With regards to the DxOMark measurements, the 5D Mark III performs better with regards to noise, tonal range and dynamic range above ISO 800.
+With regard to the DxOMark measurements, the 5D Mark III performs better with regard to noise, tonal range and dynamic range above ISO 800.
 You can check the results yourself on the “Measurements” tab on this link.
 Below are some screenshots for your convenience.

 If the 5D Mark III has lower noise at all ISO values compared to the D800, better tonal range at all ISO values, and better dynamic range above ISO 800, then how can DxOMark give the 5D Mark III a lower score compared to the D800?
 Especially since these measurements do agree with real world data (stills and video).
 Yet, DxOMark, in their final score for low light/high ISO performance, give the D800 a higher score.
 How?